 The best employee rewards programs are designed to be completely customized to your company’s needs.
 They’re designed to achieve specific company-wide metrics and include more individualized goals for each team and each employee.
 The key to getting creative with your rewards program is understanding that every department (and, to a certain extent, every individual) is motivated differently.
 How you design your program to accommodate these differences will determine how successful your program is in the long run.

-One way to account for these differences is to reward teams through a company store setup.
+A way to account for these differences is to reward teams through a company store setup.
 With each goal your employees achieve, they have the opportunity to “purchase” rewards of increasing value.
-This provides each employee with the reward items they appreciate most while preventing your need to stock extensive inventory over the long life of your program.

 The key to success with each of these creative employee incentive strategies is to ensure that there’s a strong element of earning rather than simply receiving.
 What you get for free has little to no value.
 But when tied to personal pride and achievement, even the most unexpected reward item can incentivize employee retention rates to skyrocket.
-Use these strategies alone or in combination to revamp your existing rewards program and achieve the longevity you’ve been waiting for.
+Use these strategies alone or in combination to revamp your existing rewards program and achieve longevity.

 Inproma is a premier employee rewards firm with over two decades of experience in creative employee recognition strategy.
 We’re dedicated to helping corporate leaders incentivize their staff through powerful systems of earned rewards.
 Interested in learning about how your own employee rewards program could be improved by our industry-leading approach?
 Let’s talk.